btrabaudo/pwp-qed/README.md

 ### Grade: Tier II

 I am going to go ahead and clear you to begin for on Milestone2b, but I highly recommend spending a little more time nailing down what the site is going to look like before you start

+## Milestone 2b Feedback

+Overall you've made good progress, and your PWP is shaping up nicely.
+With a little work you'll have something really great to show off.

+Grade Tier III - Good job!